Skip to content

 These days the desktop version made further progress, but the main focus of Webull is still trading via mobile devices.

 Webull offers commission-free investing for over 5,000 stocks, ETFs, options, and ADRs.
-Furthermore, there are no platform fees or minimum account requirements, and traders can use it as a paper trading account.
+Furthermore, there are no platform fees or minimum account requirements, and traders can use it as a paper trading platform.

 Trading on margin through a Webull brokerage account comes at a reasonable margin rate of between 6.99% and 3.99% depending on the debit balance.

 Webull is an excellent choice for the not-so-demanding short-sellers, considering its relatively functional platform and reasonable fees, especially for a standard margin account.
-Webull is also a great alternative to Robinhood.
+Webull is also a great alternative to day trading on Robinhood.

 Best Broker for Short Selling Summary